 The number of PCIe bus lanes you have available to you can determine the performance of your PC, particularly if you are using performance sensitive software, such as Photo/Video Software, CAD, Financial Software, Audio Production Software, etc. Additionally, if you use your PC for intensive gaming application or to support multiple high-definition monitors, you will have an increased demand placed on your PCIe bus lanes.

 If you aren't using your PC for performance demanding applications, it isn't likely you need more than 12 lanes of PCIe bus.
-You might only use a computer for browsing, media, or as a simple kiosk, then you would do fine choosing a chipset with less lanes.
-However, if you are planning to use your PC for demanding applications or using multiple high speed M.2 drives then using Chipsets and CPUs with less PCIe lanes may become a bottleneck for your system, especially during times of intense usage.
+You might only use a computer for browsing, word processing , media, or as a simple kiosk, then you would do fine choosing a chipset with less lanes.
+However, if you are planning to use your PC for demanding applications (or use multiple high speed M.2 drives) then using Chipsets and CPUs with less PCIe lanes may become a bottleneck for your system, especially during times of intense usage.

 PCIe 4.0 Effective Speed

-If you are using your PC for demanding applications, it is recommended that you choose a system with more available PCIe lanes.
+If you are using your PC for demanding applications, it is recommended that you choose a system with more available PCIe lanes (Z890, Z790, C2.

 Which Chipset Should I Use?

-The Intel Z790 Chipset is Intel's highest performing consumer oriented chipset.
-Intel's latest 13th/12th generation CPU have more performance potential than previous generations.
+The Intel Z890 Chipset is Intel's highest performing consumer oriented chipset.
+Intel's latest Core Ultra CPUs (Arrow Lake) have more performance potential than previous generation Intel 14th Gen CPUs (Raptor Lake).
 The upper end of AMD Ryzen 7000 series CPUs slightly outperform Intel CPUs.
 For a true performance PC without needing to jump to a server motherboard, we recommend an AMD Threadripper.

 In the workstation/server platforms (designed for stability), we offer three Intel platforms: Intel Xeon Entry, Intel Xeon-W, and Intel Scalable.
 We offer one AMD platform: AMD EPYC.
 AMD and Intel both offer good performance.
 As always you can speak to us regarding any questions you have about your particular computer needs.
 Sending us an email is the best way to get your questions researched and answered throughly.
 Technical Support - support@silentpc.com